HCL-TECH-SOFTWARE/digital-experience/docs/platform/kubernetes/docker.md

 -   **CF182**

-    If deploying **HCL DX 9.5 CF182** release, the image and package names are as follows:
+    If you are deploying HCL DX 9.5 CF182 release, the image and package names are as follows:

     **hcl-dx-kubernetes-v95-CF182-core.zip**: